 - Get injections if prescribed.
-If your infection becomes chronic, your doctor may prescribe injections of an antiviral agent.
+If your infection becomes chronic, your doctor may prescribe an antiviral agent.
 This medication may reduce the amount of virus in your body.
 It may help prevent further damage to your liver.

 Preventing the Spread of Hepatitis B